Gastric-brooding frog: Reproduction

 What makes these frogs unique among all frog species is their form of parental care.
 Following external fertilization by the male, the female would take the eggs or embryos into her mouth and swallow them.
 It is not clear whether the eggs were laid on the land or in the water, as it was never observed before their extinction.
 Interestingly, Darwin's frog, another species of frog, has been observed to exhibit similar mouth-brooding characteristics.
 This feature still remains extremely rare in nature.

 Eggs found in females measured up to 5.1 mm in diameter and had large yolk supplies.
 These large supplies are common among species that live entirely off yolk during their development.
 Most female frogs had around 40 ripe eggs, almost double that of the number of juveniles ever found in the stomach (21–26).
 This means one of two things, that the female fails to swallow all the eggs or the first few eggs to be swallowed are digested.

 At the time the female swallowed the fertilized eggs her stomach was no different from that of any other frog species.
 In the jelly around each egg was a substance called prostaglandin E2 (PGE2), which could turn off production of hydrochloric acid in the stomach.
 This source of PGE2 was enough to cease the production of acid during the embryonic stages of the developing eggs.
 When the eggs had hatched the tadpoles created PGE2.
 The mucus excreted from the tadpoles' gills contained the PGE2 necessary to keep the stomach in a non-functional state.
 These mucus excretions do not occur in tadpoles of most other species.
-Tadpoles that don't live entirely off a yolk supply still produce mucus cord, but the mucus along with small food particles travels down the oesophagus into the gut.
+Tadpoles that do not live entirely off a yolk supply still produce mucus cord, but the mucus along with small food particles travels down the oesophagus into the gut.
 With Rheobatrachus (and several other species) there is no opening to the gut and the mucus cords are excreted.
 During the period that the offspring were present in the stomach the frog would not eat.

 Information on tadpole development was observed from a group that was regurgitated by the mother and successfully raised in shallow water.
 During the early stages of development tadpoles lacked pigmentation, but as they aged they progressively develop adult colouration.
 Tadpole development took at least six weeks, during which time the size of the mother's stomach continued to increase until it largely filled the body cavity.
 The lungs deflated and breathing relied more upon gas exchange through the skin.
 Despite the mother's increasing size she still remained active.

 The birth process was widely spaced and may have occurred over a period of as long as a week.
 However, if disturbed the female may regurgitate all the young frogs in a single act of propulsive vomiting.
 The offspring were completely developed when expelled and there was little variation in colour and length of a single clutch.